pachyderm/docs/content/latest/reference/scaling-limits.md

 directory: true
 ---

 Our free Pachyderm Community Edition contains **built-in scaling limitations and parallelism thresholds**.
-To scale beyond these limits, request a [Pachyderm Enterprise trial token](https://www.pachyderm.com/trial/) and enjoy unlimited scaling, and more.
+To scale beyond these limits, request a [Enterprise trial token](https://www.pachyderm.com/trial/) and enjoy unlimited scaling, and more.

 {{% notice info %}}
 You might qualify for a free Enterprise license.